pragma-/pbot/doc/Commands.md

     <pragma-> !echo $greeting:uc
        <PBot> HELLO, WORLD

-### Inline invocation
-You can invoke up to three commands inlined within a message.
-If the message is addressed to a nick, the output will also be addressed to them.

-    <pragma-> newuser13: Check the !{version} and the !{help} documentation.
-       <PBot> newuser13: PBot version 2696 2020-01-04
-       <PBot> newuser13: To learn all about me, see https://github.com/pragma-/pbot/tree/master/doc

 ### Background processing
 Any command can be flagged to be executed as a background process.
 For example, suppose you